Rudong County: Etymology

 The county took its name because it is located to the east of Rugao County and was once part of it.
 The ancient name of it was Fuhaizhou, which meant a small sand island in the ocean.

+History

 Demographics and languages

 The county has many extraneous people from the south of the Yangtse River (Changjiang River), so there are two main dialects: Rudonghua which is a branch of Jianghuai Mandarin and Shadihua (Wu: Sodiwo [so di ɯo]), which is a branch of the Wu language.

+The one-child policy was implemented in Rudong before other parts of China, and as of 2023 it is China's oldest county: almost 39% of the population is aged 60 or older, compared to 18.7% nationwide.

 Economy

 Rudong is located on the bank of the Yellow Sea.
 As a result, there is a sizable fishing industry and the county was named "the place of seafood in China" by the Chinese Cooking Association in 2007.
 Rudong also contains a harbor for commercial cargo.
 Yankou Harbor was launched in May 2011 and includes a facility for unloading liquified natural gas.
 In addition, there is a wind farm near Rudong's sea bank.
 The farm contained 217 turbines as of 2009, making it the largest in the country in its grade.